Sustainable agriculture: Definition

-Yet the idea of having a sustainable relationship with the land has been prevalent in igneous communities for centuries before the term was formally added to the lexicon.
+Yet the idea of having a sustainable relationship with the land has been prevalent in indigenous communities for centuries before the term was formally added to the lexicon.

 Aims

 A common consensus is that sustainable farming is the most realistic way to feed growing populations.
 In order to successfully feed the population of the planet, farming practices must consider future costs–to both the environment and the communities they fuel.
-The fear of not being able to provide enough resources for everyone led to the adoption of technology within the sustainability field to increase farm productivity.
-The ideal end result of this advancement is the ability to feed ever-growing populations across the world.
+The risk of not being able to provide enough resources for everyone led to the adoption of technology within the sustainability field to increase farm productivity.
+The ideal result of this advancement is the ability to feed ever-growing populations across the world.
 The growing popularity of sustainable agriculture is connected to the wide-reaching fear that the planet's carrying capacity (or planetary boundaries), in terms of the ability to feed humanity, has been reached or even exceeded.

 Key principles

 There are several key principles associated with sustainability in agriculture: